Lortab: 7 things you should know

 - Lortab belongs to the group of medicines known as combination narcotic analgesics.
 It may also be called a combination opioid analgesic.

 - Effective combination drug for the short-term relief of moderate-to-moderately severe pain.
-Use is limited by the addiction and dependence potential of hydrocodone component.
+Use is limited by the addiction and dependence potential of the hydrocodone component.
 Hydrocodone can also cause constipation.

 - Some people find taking fixed-dose combination tablets easier to take than taking two different medicines.